-- "Three minutes" three (3) minutes until warm-up ends - "Two minutes" two (2) minutes until warm-up ends - "One minute" one (1) minute until warm-up ends - "Thirty seconds" thirty (30) seconds until warm-up ends - "End of warm-up" end of warm-up, direct balls to server's end of court - " to serve, play" immediately prior to server preparing to serve

-2 Player introductions

-- a If the introduction of players is to be made by the Chair Umpire, then after the "Two minute" announcement, say: - "This is a round singles/doubles match.
-It will be played as best of three/five tie-break sets.
-To the left of the chair , and to the right of the chair ." won the toss and chose/elected to ." - "This is a round doubles match.
-It will be played as two tie-break sets with No-Ad scoring.
-At one set all, a ten-point match tie-break will be played to decide the match." - b If the introduction of players is made by another announcer, then during the warm-up say: - " won the toss and chose/elected to ." - 3 Crowd control
+- Warm-up 1 - "Three minutes" three (3) minutes until warm-up ends - "Two minutes" two (2) minutes until warm-up ends - "One minute" one (1) minute until warm-up ends - "Time, prepare to play" end of warm-up, direct balls to server's end of court - to serve, play" immediately prior to server preparing to serve - 2 Player introductions - a If the introduction of players is to be made by the Chair Umpire, then after the "One minute" announcement, say: - "This is a round singles/doubles match, best of three/five tiebreak sets.
+To the left of the chair \\\\\, and to the right of the chair ...\\\ won the toss and chose/elected to ..." - "This is a round doubles match.
+This match will consist of two tie-break sets with No-Ad scoring.
+At one set all, a ten-point match tiebreak will be played to decide the match." - b If the introduction of players is made by another announcer, then during the warm-up say: - " won the toss and chose/elected to ." - 3 Crowd control